davepinch/pinchy.cc/content/topics/places/buildings/santa-barbara-county-courthouse/en.wikipedia.org.snippet-hall-of-records-1-1.md

 ---
-title: "The County Hall of Records houses the County Clerk-Recorder’s office and sits at the north-west corner of the Courthouse building."
-from: Santa Barbara County Courthouse (Wikipedia)
+title: "The County Hall of Records houses the County Clerk-Recorder’s office and sits at the north-west corner of the Courthouse building." snippet of: Santa Barbara County Courthouse (Wikipedia)
 related: Hall of Records around corner
 type: snippet
 TODO: add citation